-"It was no less than kidnapping she said.
+"It was no less than kidnapping, she said.

-Although she remembers her sister Helen being ill often, even admitted to hospitals for her problems with asthma, she feels there was no be taken.
+Although she remembers her sister Helen being ill often, even admitted to hospitals for her problems with asthma, she feels there was no legitimate reason for the children to ween us."
+Gray said of his adoptive be taken.

 'My sister and I took care of the kids if Helen was hospitalized and Ron was at work.
-We wanted these children, and the door was literally slammed in our faces when we tried to find out what was happening," she
+We wanted these children, and the door was literally slammed in our faces when we tried to find out what was happening," she said